Crawford Auto-Aviation Museum: History

+The museum dismissed its director, Brad Brownell, in 2023 due to disagreements over object use philosophies.

+Facilities

+The museum's restoration and storage facility is located in Macedonia, Ohio.

 Collections

 As of 2019 there were more than 170 automobiles, 12 aircraft, 3 antique carriages, and 21 non-car artifacts (motorcycles, boats and bicycles).
 The facility includes more than 2000 sqft of archival collections.

 The aviation collection includes a P-51 Mustang racing plane used in Thompson Trophy Races.
 The oldest car in the collection is an 1897 Panhard et Levassor, while later acquisitions include the first production DeLorean from 1981 and a self-driving car named DEXTER which was team Team Case's entry in the DARPA Urban Challenge 2007, in which it placed in the top 20.

 Other vehicles in the collection include Tinkerbelle, a small sailboat in which Robert Manry solo sailed across the Atlantic Ocean in 1965.
 Manry donated it to the Historical Society in 1967.

 In 2016, the museum's 1913 ALCO Model Six Berline Limousine won the Ansel Adams Award at the Pebble Beach Concours d'Elegance in California.